dailybruin/the-stack/_posts/2023-03-01-construction-ucla.md

 ---
 title:  Construction Projects at UCLA
-teaser: The Stack is Daily Bruin’s data journalism and newsroom tech blog.
+teaser: This is the stack article about construction
 authors:
     - angel_perez
     - madeline_blasingame